-Nature of Operations and Basis of Presentation - Amtech Systems, Inc. (the "Company" or "Amtech") is a global manufacturer of capital equipment, atomic layer deposition ("ALD") including thermal processing, silicon wafer handling automation, and related consumables used in fabricating solar cells, LED and semiconductor devices.
-The Company sells these products to solar cell and semiconductor manufacturers worldwide, particularly in Asia, United States and Europe.
+Nature of Operations and Basis of Presentation - Amtech Systems, Inc. (the "Company", "Amtech", "we", "us" or "our") is a global manufacturer of capital equipment, atomic layer deposition ("ALD") including thermal processing, silicon wafer handling automation, and related consumables used in fabricating solar cells, LED and semiconductor devices.
+The Company sells these products to solar cell and semiconductor manufacturers worldwide, particularly in Asia, the United States and Europe.